 Chemeketa offers academic advising to all students.
-If you are enrolling in a career and technical education program of study, you are assisted by a faculty advisor in your program.
+If you are enrolling in a career and technical education program of study, you may be assisted by a faculty advisor in your program.
 If you are a full-time "undecided" student who has not chosen a specific program of study or if you plan to transfer to a four-year school, please see a counselor in Counseling and Career Services on the Salem campus.
-You may also consult with a counselor at the Dallas and Santiam Centers or McMinnville and Woodburn campuses.
+Advising sessions are offered each term.
+You may also consult with a counselor at the Dallas, McMinnville and Woodburn locations.